catseye/Tamsin/README.markdown

 Design Goals
 ------------

-*   Allow writing very compact parsers, interpreters, and compilers.
-    (Not *quite* to the point of being a golfing language, but nearly.)
-*   Allow parsers, interpreters, and compilers to be quickly prototyped.
+*   Allow parsers, static analyzers, interpreters, and compilers to be quickly prototyped.
+(And in the future, processor simulators and VM's and such things too.)
+*   Allow writing these things very compactly.
-*   Allow writing (almost) anything using (almost) only recursive-descent parsing techniques.
+*   Allow writing anything using only recursive-descent parsing techniques (insofar as this is possible.)
 *   Provide means to solve practical problems.
 *   Keep the language simple (grammar should fit on a page.)
 *   Recognize that the preceding two goals are in tension.